Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Method description

-The reference pattern and time are chosen such that the greatest numbers of variables can be initialized.
-From the list of foundational relationships, the time and pattern combination with the greatest frequency is chosen as the reference pair.
-That is, the reference pattern is given by
+We choose the gauge and define the world coordinate system $w$ by a pattern $p^* \in \mathcal{P}$ at time label $t^* \in \mathcal{T}$, such that the greatest number of variables can be initialized.
+The time and pattern combination with the greatest frequency in $\mathbb{CS}$ is chosen as $t^*$ and $p^*$, i.e.,